eltociear/website/source-materials/framework-outline-revisions/tier-1/ggf-implementation-and-adaptation/16-grok-revision.md

 * **Addressing Implementation Failure:** Tools for navigating these risks are included in the 'Journey-Tool Matrix'.

 ## **Funding & Resourcing Pathways**
-Initial pilots are supported by a 'Funding Onramp Protocol' which guides communities to **co-create funding plans with local stakeholders**, accessing resources like **micro-grants from the Global Commons Fund**, community-generated value via the **AUBI Framework (Hearts/Leaves)**, and partnerships with local regenerative enterprises.
+Initial pilots are supported by a 'Funding Onramp Protocol' which guides communities to **co-create funding plans with local stakeholders**, accessing resources like **micro-grants from the Global Commons Fund to support the work of local Community Weavers**, community-generated value via the **AUBI Framework (Hearts/Leaves)**, and partnerships with local regenerative enterprises.
 The GGF Catalyst Team provides direct support for navigating these pathways.

 ## **GGF Ecosystem Integration**
 As a Tier 1 OS, this framework is the essential bridge between vision and reality: